 Computer vision is a relatively young AI technology that revolutionizes the way machines and humans partner.
 It focuses on training intelligent computer algorithms to understand and interpret visual data without being explicitly programmed in a particular program or language.

 Alternatively, computer vision (CV) is what allows computers to see, analyze, and understand visual data.
-And the larger the amount of data, the better computer vision works.
+And the more considerable the amount of data, the better computer vision works.
 Researchers say image information accounts for about 90 percent of all healthcare input data.
 It opens up a multitude of opportunities to train computer vision algorithms to improve both patient care and the efficiency of the healthcare industry as a whole.
 In other words, automation of processes relying on image recognition can increase the quality of care while reducing the need for human input to complete tasks.
 This is an overarching priority as it will allow medical staff to focus on more complex problems.
 Much work has been done to extend human capabilities with visual analytics.
 But even more is to come.

 See also: How to Create an Image Recognition App